kerezsiz42/scanner-operator2/README.md

 }
 ```

-This component is a facade over Websocket client, which implements automatic reconnection and extends [EventTarget](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget) to provide access to its "message" events.
-Using the `addEventListener` method one can register a callback that can process the incoming `CustomEvent` object as it arrives.
+This component is a facade over the WebSocket client, which implements automatic reconnection and extends [EventTarget](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget) to provide access to its "message" events.
+Using the `addEventListener` method, one can register a callback that processes the incoming `CustomEvent` object as it arrives.
 The connection can be closed using the web standard [AbortSignal API](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal).
-It works with the assumption that the publisher will always send JSON strings so it tries to parse the incoming data accoringly.
+It operates under the assumption that the publisher will always send JSON strings, so it attempts to parse the incoming data accordingly.

 ![Subscriber Class](docs/subscriber-class.png)

-This class is documented using JSDoc type annotations which can be checked using the same Typescript compiler like normal `.ts` files so the two solutions are basically equivalent, except it is a valid `.js` file and the type annotations are comments.
+This class is documented using JSDoc type annotations, which can be checked using the same TypeScript compiler as normal `.ts` files, so the two solutions are essentially equivalent, except that it is a valid `.js` file and the type annotations are comments.
 As a test, we can define an anonymous function in a `useEffect` hook.
-We create an AbortController that can be used to emit an abort signal when the component gets unmounted from the DOM and register a function on the "message" event so it prints the content to the console for now.
+We create an AbortController that can be used to emit an abort signal when the component is unmounted from the DOM and register a function for the "message" event so that it prints the content to the console for now.

 ```tsx
 // frontend/src/index.tsx